lawderp/100-days-of-code/r1-log.md

 Started to do node.js TH but didn't work...so revisited NBA player app.
 Did some light structuring & styling, and started work on incorporating react-pose.

 ### R1D4
 [NBA-players] - continued work on incorporating react-pose.
-Got animations to trigger onFocus of search, and re-arragned some other elements to make it work.
+Got animations to trigger onFocus of search, and re-arranged some other elements to make it work.

+### R1D5
+Added a bit more polish to react-pose search transition (e.g. pushed down player stats).
+Tried to use PoseGroup briefly but couldn't figure it out.
+Then worked on getting react-router to work in curious-lawder, although struggled w some parts.